Michael Mulgrew: Early life and teaching career

 Mulgrew was born on Staten Island, New York in 1965.
-He attended Roman Catholic schools; and he graduated from the City University of New York system (College of Staten Island) with a BA in English literature and a minor in psychology.
+He attended Roman Catholic schools; and he graduated from the City University of New York system (College of Staten Island) with a B.A. in English literature and a minor in psychology.
 At one time, he apprenticed and worked as a carpenter.

 Mulgrew began his teaching career working as a substitute teacher at South Richmond High School IS/PS 25 on Staten Island, a District 75 school.
 He became a full-time teacher at William E. Grady Career and Technical Education High School, a vocational school in Brooklyn, New York in 1993.
 He held his first UFT office, as chapter leader at the high school in 1999, and helped win the Grady High School UFT chapter a Trachtenberg Award for its strength and unity in 2002.

-School budget fights

-Mulgrew was often the public face of the UFT during 2008 and 2009 when the union joined with advocates, community groups and other unions to fight for more school funding.
-In 2008, the UFT helped form a coalition called "Keep The Promises".
-The coalition held dozens of rallies and other events around the city until eventually $129 million in education funding was restored to the City budget.